openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhjd_0_0.md

 ### Group 1: Lifeline group

+Reserved for communication with the main controller

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Multilevel

+Triggered at changes of state/value of the Flush pilot wire

-This group supports 99 nodes.
+Association group 2 supports 99 nodes.

 ### Group 3: Basic on/off

+Triggered at change of the input I1 state and reflecting its state

-This group supports 99 nodes.
+Association group 3 supports 99 nodes.

 ### Group 4: Basic on/off

+Triggered at change of the input I2 state and reflecting its state

-This group supports 99 nodes.
+Association group 4 supports 99 nodes.

 ### Group 5: Basic on/off

+Triggered at change of the input I3 state and reflecting its state

-This group supports 99 nodes.
+Association group 5 supports 99 nodes.

 ## Technical Information